KrishnaKEA/KODAK-SD1/readme.md

 • Product Owner (PO)  - all of us PO as per specification

 • Breaking down big features into smaller and achievable tasks

+• Daily Scrum Meetings

   <br/>